MicrosoftDocs/azure-stack-docs/azure-stack/reference/pep/get-azsdnsserversettings.md

 ## Description

-Returns the current configuration of the "UseRootHint" setting of the DNS servers in Azure Stack Hub.
-The configuration can be updated using the [Set-AzSDnsServerSettings](set-azsdnsserversettings.md) cmdlet.
+Returns the current configuration of the `UseRootHint` setting of the DNS servers in Azure Stack Hub.
+You can update the configuration by using the [Set-AzSDnsServerSettings](set-azsdnsserversettings.md) cmdlet.

 ## Examples